Lyrositor/TF2-Scripts/README.md

 * **Spy: Auto Disguise:** automatically disguises the Spy on left-click.
 If this is not desirable (for example, when placing a sapper), use MOUSE3 to perform a normal left-click.
 Also automatically changes the disguise's current weapon when actually switching weapons.
 Press F at any time to disable all auto disguise functions.

 ### Settings ###
-TF2-Scripts comes with several settings used to disable certain undesired features; edit them in `cfg\scripts\settings.cfg`:
+TF2-Scripts comes with several settings used to disable certain undesired features; edit them in `cfg\_settings.cfg`:
 * `AUTO_CROUCH_JUMP`
 * `AUTO_DISGUISE`
 * `CLEAR_CONSOLE_ON_START`